Sickness leave

 Managing long-term sickness

 A period of sickness will likely be considered long term if the period is likely to last more than four weeks.
 In cases of long-term sickness, it is essential that regular dialogue is maintained and an appropriate method and frequency of contact agreed.
-A referral to Occupational Health should be made, in agreement with your employee relations adviser, when it is known that there is the prospect of long-term sickness, to determine whether any additional support can be provided to the manager or member of staff.
+A referral to Occupational Health should be made, in agreement with your Employee Relations Adviser, when it is known that there is the prospect of long-term sickness, to determine whether any additional support can be provided to the line manager or employee.

 Work-related stress

 Work-related stress is the reaction people have to demands which exceed their capacity and capability to cope.
 As part of a commitment to staff wellbeing, the University wants to identify and address the causes of work-related stress.
-If you have an individual who reports work related stress; whether they are currently at work or absent, please speak to your employee relations adviser.
+If you have an employee who reports work related stress; whether they are currently at work or absent, please speak to your Employee Relations Adviser.

-Stress and stress-related absence has a significant impact on individuals, teams, departments and the University.
-Occupational Health provides guidance and support for managers and individuals as part of the University’s Stress Management Policy.
+Stress and stress-related absence has a significant impact on employees, teams, departments and the University.
+Occupational Health provides guidance and support for line managers and employees as part of the University’s Stress Management Policy (.docx).

 Arrow symbol